![]() |

 em_timer_t em_timer_ring_create | ( | const em_timer_attr_t * | ring_attr | ) |

-Create and start a timer ring (alternative periodic timer)
+Create and start a periodic timer ring (alternative periodic timer)

-A periodic ring timer is different and will only send EM_EVENT_TYPE_TIMER_IND events, which are automatically provided and cannot be modified.
+A periodic ring timer is a bit different and will only send EM_EVENT_TYPE_TIMER_IND timeout events, which are automatically provided and cannot be modified.
 These events can be allocated only via timer APIs.

 Example for 1ms ...
 125us periodic ring timer (base 1000 hz, multiplier up to 8):